shiven0nly/Portfolio.V2/README.md

 This project showcases my journey as a budding developer and creative mind.
 It includes details about me, the projects I’ve worked on, and the skills I’m building.

 > ⚠️ **Note:** This portfolio is still under development.
-I will add some more projects as i will make'
+I will add some more projects as i will make and *Many elements are taken from 'Youtube, Reels, websites' and used with alteration'

 *I added a responsive search bar in the middle*